Raysapps/BlazorWebPub/README.md

 The sample project includes the following services:

 RaysAppsWebPubClient
-The RaysAppsWebPubClient class encapsulates the code for connecting to the WebPubClient and handling its events.
+The RaysAppsWebPubClient class encapsulates the code for connecting and handling events to the WebPubClient.

 MessagesService
 The MessagesService class adds sent and received messages to an Observable collection.

-ThemeService
+GUI ThemeService

-The ThemeService is an encapsulated GUI theme service that provides additional functionality.
+Dependencies:

-Usage
+Azure.Messaging.WebPubSub.Client 1.0.0-beta.2
-To use this project, you will need to have an Azure Web PubSub service set up, and provide its connection details in the project.
-Once the connection details are set up, you can run the project and test its functionality.
+MudBlazor 6.2.0